Bilal Khan (footballer): Kerala Blasters

 On 10 July 2019, it was announced that Bilal was signed by the Indian Super League club Kerala Blasters FC.
 He made his ISL debut against ATK on 20 October 2019, where Blasters won the match by 2–1.
 He then made another 4 appearances during the season.
-After making no appearance in the 2020–21 Indian Super League season, on 1 September 2021, the club announced the departure of Bilal from the club ahead of the 2021–22 Indian Super League season.
+After making no appearance in the 2020–21 Indian Super League, on 1 September 2021, the club announced the departure of Bilal from the club ahead of the 2021–22 Indian Super League.